Don’t Head Back-to-College Without These 3 Documents

 HIPAA Authorization Form

-HIPAA (the Health Insurance Portability and Accountability Act) is a federal law that safeguards who can access an adult’s private health data.
-Should your 18-year-old child have an accident or require hospitalization of any kind, the healthcare team is prohibited from sharing their condition with you—even though you are the student’s parent.
-A HIPAA authorization, signed by your adult child and naming you as an authorized party, gives you the ability to ask for and receive information from healthcare providers about your child’s health status, progress, and treatment.
+HIPAA (the Health Insurance Portability and Accountability Act) is a federal law that controls access to an adult’s private health data.
+If your 18-year-old child has an accident or is hospitalized, the healthcare team cannot share their condition with you.
+A HIPAA authorization, signed by your adult child, allows you to ask for and receive information about their health status, progress, and treatment.
 “This is particularly important in the event your adult child is unconscious or incapacitated for a period of time,” suggests Ben Leonard for the National Law Review.
 “Without a HIPAA authorization in place, the only other way to obtain information regarding your child’s health would be to have a court appoint you as his or her guardian.”

 Healthcare Power of Attorney

-In addition to having a signed HIPAA authorization, we also encourage you to have a signed Healthcare Power of Attorney naming you as your child’s “medical agent.”
-If your child does become unconscious or incapacitated, the Healthcare Power of Attorney gives you the ability to view his or her medical records and make informed decisions on his/her behalf.
-Without this document (or a court-appointed guardianship), healthcare decisions regarding your child’s diagnosis and treatment are solely in the hands of healthcare practitioners.
+In addition to a signed HIPAA authorization, have a Healthcare Power of Attorney naming you as your child’s “medical agent.”
+If your child becomes unconscious or incapacitated, this document lets you view medical records and make decisions.
+Without it or or a court-appointed guardianship, healthcare decisions are solely in the hands of practitioners.
 “While this is not always a bad thing, a physician’s primary duty is to keep the patient alive,” says Leonard.
-“So, a healthcare provider might not pursue a risky or experimental course of treatment at the risk of exposure to liability.”
+“So, a provider might not pursue risky or experimental treatments due to liability concerns.”

 General Durable Power of Attorney